Communications Security Establishment

 Notable Operations

 Confirmed UKUSA / Five Eyes signals partnership (1946–present).
 Canada is one of the founding members of the UKUSA Agreement signals partnership.
 The Agreement and successor agreements were declassified in 2010.
 CSE operates joint facilities with the United States NSA and contributes to the broader Five Eyes signals architecture.
-The geographic position of Canada has made specific facilities — including the historical CFB Alert station in Nunavut, the world's northernmost permanently-inhabited installation — operationally significant.7
+The geographic position of Canada has made specific facilities — including CFS Alert (Canadian Forces Station Alert, operational in its SIGINT role from 1 September 1958) in Nunavut, the world's northernmost permanently-inhabited installation — operationally significant.7

 Confirmed Snowden-disclosed operations (2013).
-The 2013 disclosures included CSE documents — published by Globe and Mail, CBC, and The Intercept — describing specific CSE operations including the targeted collection of Brazilian Ministry of Mines and Energy communications (Operation OLYMPIA).
-The Government of Canada has not commented on specific operations; the Brazilian Government recalled its Ambassador to Canada in protest in October 2013.8
+The 2013 disclosures included CSE documents — published by Globo / Fantástico, Globe and Mail, CBC, and later (in 2015) The Intercept — describing specific CSE operations including the targeted collection of Brazilian Ministry of Mines and Energy communications (Operation OLYMPIA).
+The Government of Canada has not commented on specific operations; the Brazilian Foreign Minister summoned Canada's ambassador in Brasília on 7 October 2013 to demand an explanation, characterising the operation as a "serious and unacceptable violation" of Brazilian sovereignty.8

 Confirmed Cyber-attribution work (post-2014).
 CSE has been the principal Canadian agency for cyber-attribution, jointly with US, UK, and other Five Eyes counterparts.
-CSE has co-signed multiple joint advisories on Russian, Chinese, Iranian, and North Korean cyber operations, and has produced annual National Cyber Threat Assessment reports through the Canadian Centre for Cyber Security since 2018.9
+CSE has co-signed multiple joint advisories on Russian, Chinese, Iranian, and North Korean cyber operations, and has produced biennial National Cyber Threat Assessment reports through the Canadian Centre for Cyber Security since the first edition on 6 December 2018.9

-Confirmed Cyber-defence of the 2015, 2019, 2021, and 2025 federal elections.
-CSE has been a participant in the Critical Election Incident Public Protocol process for successive Canadian federal elections, providing cyber-security defence and threat-assessment work in collaboration with CSIS, the RCMP, and Global Affairs Canada.
+Confirmed Cyber-defence of successive Canadian federal elections.
+CSE produced the 2017 Cyber Threats to Canada's Democratic Process report and has been a participant in the Critical Election Incident Public Protocol (CEIPP) process — established by Cabinet Directive in 2019 — for the 2019, 2021, and 2025 federal elections, providing cyber-security defence and threat-assessment work in collaboration with CSIS, the RCMP, and Global Affairs Canada through the Security and Intelligence Threats to Elections (SITE) Task Force.
 The annual NSICOP and NSIRA reviews provide partial public-record characterisation.10

 Controversies & Abuses